SkoolNotes/Taproot/KBhHIST201ColdWar.md

 ***

-If you have two powers, they almost always result
+If you have two powers, they almost always result in some form of conflict.

+"The attitutes around the constrsuction of the post-war world lead to the need for a global hegemone that ensures stability."
+And, at that moment, the United States is the target to achieve that hegemony.